rajeshsirsikar/yt2-mp3/README.md

 - Some videos return “Sign in to confirm you’re not a bot” or are private/members‑only.
   - Public instances do not use user cookies.
 Such videos will return a 403 with a clear message.
 - Rate limiting / 429 from YouTube
-  - The API has basic per‑IP rate limiting.
+  - The API has basic per-IP rate limiting.
 If YouTube rate limits the backend, the API returns 429.
 Try later.
 - Live streams / DRM / geo restrictions
   - Live/DRM content is not supported.
-Geo‑blocked content may fail even with `--geo-bypass`.
+Geo-blocked content may fail even with `--geo-bypass`.
+- Logged-in only / age-restricted videos
+  - The server automatically asks `yt-dlp` to reuse your Chrome cookies via `--cookies-from-browser`.
+On Linux it checks `~/.config/google-chrome` first; if you installed Chrome via Flatpak it falls back to `~/.var/app/com.google.Chrome/`.
+Override with `YTDLP_COOKIES_FROM_BROWSER` (e.g. `edge` or `chrome:/custom/path`).
+Set `YTDLP_NO_COOKIES=1` to disable cookie usage entirely.
 - Legal use
   - Use only for content you own or have permission to download; comply with platform Terms of Service.